NotAkitake/SIGMArec/README.md

 - Start OBS, enable WebSocket server (`Tools > WebSocket Server Settings`)
 - Copy your WebSocket password and paste it in `config.json`
-- Run the script:
+- Run `sigmarec.exe` or python script:
   ```bash
   python sigmarec.py
   ```
-  *(It will restart as admin to detect keys when the game is focused)*
+  *(Will restart as admin to detect keys when the game is focused)*
 - Play your game!
-Recording starts/stops automatically.
+If it's supported recordings will start/stop automatically.
 - On the result screen, press your save key to keep your replay.
+**You need to hold the key a bit longer than you might imagine, as checks happen every half a second by default.**

 ---